Laserfiche Solution Contributed by: Amy Johnson, Systems Administrator, Hanover County

 3. Do your research and take advantage of the multitude of resources available to all Laserfiche users:

-- The Capture Workflow Certified Professional Program course taught me how to approach planning, diagramming and designing my workflows.
+- The Building Laserfiche Workflows Certified Professional Program course taught me how to approach planning, diagramming and designing my workflows.

-- The many white papers available on the Support Site provide specific details on various aspects of the workflow design process.
+- The many white papers and training videos available on the Support Site provide specific details on various aspects of the workflow design process.

 - Your VAR is also an excellent resource.
 I put my VAR on speed dial and called them whenever I ran into problems or lost my confidence.